-The New Directions in the Humanities Journal Collection consists of six journals and an annual review.
+The New Directions in the Humanities Journal Collection consists of five quarterly journals and an annual review.

 The New Directions in the Humanities Journal Collection encourages the widest range of submissions and aims to foster the highest standards of intellectual excellence.